Chamblay

 Chamblay ([ʃɑ̃blɛ]) is a commune in the Jura department in Bourgogne-Franche-Comté in eastern France.

-It is a secluded village close to Besançon and Dole.
-It is also close to the Swiss border.
+The village lies on the river Loue, about 20 km southeast of Dole and 35 km southwest of Besançon.

 Population

 Sights

 The Château de Clairvans is the major landmark in Chamblay.
 The château which is now a hotel was restored by Emine Karam in the 1920s.